-The 3G and 4G concession fee are amortized on a straight-line basis from the date operations commence through the date the license expires.
-The carrying amount of 3G concession fee will be fully amortized by December 2018, and 4G concession fee will be fully amortized by December 2030.
-Goodwill is not amortized.
+The concessions are granted and issued by the NCC.
+The concession fees are amortized using the straight-line method from the date operations commence through the date the license expires.
+The carrying amount of 3G concession fee will be fully amortized by December 2018, and 4G concession fees will be fully amortized by December 2030 and December 2033.

+The computer software is amortized using the straight-line method over the estimated useful lives of 1 to 10 years.
 Other intangible assets are amortized using the straight-line method over the estimated useful lives of 3 to 20 years.
+Goodwill is not amortized.